Wendell Johnson

 Wendell Johnson (April 16, 1906 – August 29, 1965) was an American psychologist, author and was a proponent of general semantics (or GS).
-He was born in Roxbury, Kansas and died in Iowa City, Iowa where most of his life's work was based.
-The Wendell Johnson Speech and Hearing Center, which houses the University of Iowa's speech pathology and audiology programs, is named after him.
-Aside from his contributions to speech–language pathology, he is known for the experiment he created with Mary Tudor nicknamed "The Monster Study" for the damage it did to its human subjects.
+His life work contributed greatly to speech–language pathology, particularly in understanding the area of stuttering, as Johnson himself stuttered.
+The Wendell Johnson Speech and Hearing Center at University of Iowa is named after him.
+Aside from his contributions to stuttering, he posthumously became known for his controversial experiment nicknamed the "Monster Study".